 - a. local amenity (including noise levels, odour, air quality, dust, litter, light pollution and vibration); - b. the quality and quantity of water within water courses, groundwater and surface water; - c. the capacity of existing drainage systems; - d. the best and most versatile agricultural land; - e. farming, horticulture and forestry; - f. aircraft safety due to the risk of bird strike and/or building height and position; - g. the safety and capacity of the road and other transport networks; - h. the appearance, quality and character of the landscape, countryside and visual environment and any local features that contribute to its local distinctiveness; - i. the openness and purpose of the Metropolitan Green Belt; - j.
-Public Open Space, the definitive Public Rights of Way network and outdoor recreation facilities; - k. land stability; - I. the natural and geological environment (including biodiversity and ecological conditions for habitats and species); - m. the historic environment including heritage and archaeological assets and their settings; - n. the character and quality of the area, in which the development is situated, through poor design.
+Public Open Space, the definitive Public Rights of Way network and outdoor recreation facilities; - k. land stability; - I. the natural and geological environment (including internationally, nationally or locally designated sites and irreplaceable habitats); - m. the historic environment including heritage and archaeological assets and their settings; - n. the character and quality of the area, in which the development is situated, through poor design.